Free-Software-for-Android/FasterGPS/README.md

 # Libraries

-All JAR-Libraries are provided in this repository under "libs", all Android Library projects are under "android-libs".
+All JAR-Libraries are provided in this repository under "FasterGPS/libs", all Android Library projects are under "libraries".

 # Information about gps.conf